 - Felonies: The most serious criminal cases, and the Court has preliminary jurisdiction only, i.e. the Village Court may do the initial arraignment (appraise the defendant of his/her rights, appoint counsel and determine bail) and a preliminary hearing (determine if the defendant should be held for action by the Grand Jury).

 - Small Claims: Law suits brought by a person against a person or business who is located or has a place of business in the Village.
 The maximum the Court may award a party is limited to $3,000.
 These cases are often also referred to the Community Dispute Resolution Center for possible mediation, but if that fails, the Village Court will preside over the trial.
 Small Claims cases have somewhat relaxed rules of procedure and evidence and often do not have (but may) attorney representation.

 - Regular Civil Claims: Like Small Claims cases, the maximum amount that generally may be awarded is $3,000.
 Unlike Small Claims cases, jurisdiction is generally based on the event in question having occurred within the Village, as opposed to the residence/location of the Small Claim’s defendant being in the Village.
 Also, the procedural and evidentiary rules are more formal and, while not required, representation by an attorney is usually very helpful.

-For your information the following sheet, Rights & Warnings For Traffic Violations, is provided to all people appearing in the Village Court.
+For your information, the following sheet, Rights & Warnings For Traffic Violations, is provided to all people appearing in the Village Court.
 It applies most specifically to persons charged with traffic infractions.
-The rights and warning for people charged with other offenses can be significantly different, and those are always done separately.
+The rights and warnings for people charged with other offenses can be significantly different, and those are always done separately.